suyinwb/KDrama/README.md

 #### 2. Identify the Datasource
+While the API for mydramalist.com exists, currently no API keys are given out anymore.

+Use webscraping method from: https://towardsdatascience.com/web-scraping-basics-82f8b5acd45c

+Inspect the website HTML that you want to crawl
+Access URL of the website using code and download all the HTML contents on the page Format the downloaded content into a readable format Extract out useful information and save it into a structured format For information displayed on multiple pages of the website, you may need to repeat steps 2–4 to have the complete information.

 ### 3. Define Strategy & Metrics
 **Resource:** Python 3, Flask, Pandas, Jupyter Notebook, Splinter, Beautiful Soup, PyMongo, MongoDB, HTML5Lib, LXML